jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 ### Physical design

-Physical design depends on DBMS-specific features; see [notes on DBMS software.](DBMS.html) The goal of this stage is to provide all the information necessary to build a database that takes advantage of features (like indexes) from the chosen platform.
+Physical design depends on DBMS-specific features; see [notes on DBMS software.](DBMS.html) The goal of this stage is to provide all the information necessary to build a database that takes advantage of features from the chosen platform.

 #### Indexing and performance